Last updated October 14, 2022

 We love to get into the details of professional services organizations.
-It’s no wonder we geek out on professional services KPIs.
-Before we look at services organizations its interesting to look at other industries as well.
-Specifically if you look to the SaaS world, the metrics that matter are well defined, distributed and debated:
+It’s no wonder we geek out on professional services KPIs and metrics, and there are six useful ones detailed below.
+But before we look at services organizations, it’s interesting to look at other industries as well.
+Specifically, if you look to the SaaS world, the metrics that matter are well defined, distributed and debated:

 But What About Professional Services KPIs?

-For the past 15 years, we have worked with hundreds of professional services organizations to illuminate and measure key performance indicators (KPIs) for professional services organization.
-These are the metrics that keep them in business (and growing) year after year.
+We have worked with hundreds of services organizations to illuminate and measure professional services metrics and performance metrics for consultants.
+These are the key metrics that keep them in business (and growing) year after year.

 Professional Services KPIs Are Nuanced

-Regardless of whether you’re a software solution measuring SaaS professional services KPIs, or a consulting company focused on KPI metrics for professional services, there is no one size fits all model.
-As the famous British statistician George Box said, “all models are wrong, but some are useful.”
-Let’s take a look at 6 useful KPIs for services organizations:
+Regardless of whether you’re a software solution measuring SaaS professional services metrics, or a consulting company focused on KPI metrics for professional services, there is no one size fits all model.
+Let’s take a look at 6 useful metrics and KPIs for consulting services and professional services organizations:

 Lagging Indicator KPIs for Services Organizations:

-1. Revenue: The amount of money the organization generated through delivery of services.
+The amount of money the organization generated through service delivery.
 Also known as gross sales.
-It answers the question “what did we earn for what we sold”.
+It answers the question “what did we earn for what we sold.”
 As a backward looking view, revenue has implications with the type of contract signed.
 Project accounting is a foundational practice to measure revenue well across all projects.

-2. Project Profitability: Every project needs to be measured financially.
-Profitability is a key element to that.
-How much does the project cost us (time, expense, overhead) against how much revenue the project is creating and what project margins were.
+Every project needs to be measured financially.
+Project profitability is a key element to that.
+How much does the project cost us (time, expense, overhead) against how much revenue the project is creating and what project margins were?
 If we do this at a micro project level, it makes measuring overall profit margin significantly easier at a macro level.

-3. Utilization: Utilization is a key metric to understand the well-being of your team (burn out) but also the productivity of your organization.
-This should be measured in a more nuanced way – billable, productive and chargeable utilization are three different ways to understand time inside a professional services organization.
+Utilization is a key metric to understand the well-being of your team (burn out) but also the productivity of your organization.
+This should be measured in a more nuanced way – billable utilization, productive utilization and chargeable utilization are three different ways to understand time inside a professional services organization.

 And while measuring the past is interesting and important, it doesn’t always answer “What can we do?”
 For that, turn to leading indicators.

 The past is interesting but if we make decisions off of what has happened only, it will not allow services leaders to get to the outcomes.
 Professional services KPIs have to include the future to accurately and effectively grow a services organization.
-A few of the KPI examples worth surfacing are:
+A few of the key metrics for service business worth surfacing are:

-1. Sales Pipeline: The majority of services organization go back to what they can measure readily–pipeline.
-There are plenty of ways to measure pipeline weighted, unweighted, using interesting tools like Clari to bring AI into your forecast.
-Ultimately what we want to measure with the sales pipeline is capacity planning so that we can manage the supply and demand of the delivery team.
+The majority of services organization go back to what they can measure readily–pipeline.
+There are plenty of ways to measure pipeline weighted, unweighted, and using interesting tools like Clari to bring AI into your forecast.
+Ultimately, what we want to measure with the sales pipeline is capacity planning so that we can manage the supply and demand of the delivery team.

-3. Forecasted Revenue Recognition: Knowing when you can recognize revenue over the course of your projects is critical for accounting rules and has to be informed by accurate project tracking to determine key milestones and percent complete.
+Knowing when you can recognize revenue over the course of your projects is critical for accounting rules and has to be informed by accurate project tracking to determine key milestones and percent complete.
 The next level of that is being able to forecast that into the future.
-Professional Services KPIs that include this metric provide visibility into the future of the business.
+Professional services KPIs that include this metric provide visibility into the future of the business.

 Tracking and managing leading indicators will directly impact the lagging ones.
 If scheduled billable hours decline, so will revenue and utilization.
-All professional services firms’ KPIs need balance.
+All professional services KPIs need balance as part of a service firm’s growth strategy.
 Thinking about leading and lagging indicators provide a view into the past and prediction into the future.

 Getting the Measures Right: Professional Services Management Software

-Most mature services organizations need a system to track their KPIs.
-PSA software is an example of a system that can synthesize data to track lagging and leading KPIs while also answering “what’s happening now?”.
+Most mature services organizations need a system to track their professional services metrics.
+PSA software is an example of a system that can synthesize data to track lagging and leading key metrics for service business while also answering “what’s happening now?”